Our comprehensive and diverse extracurricular programme is the cornerstone of life at Queen Victoria School.

 Pupils who participate in the school pipe band section, formally practice twice weekly for one and a half hours per session and drop into individual morning sessions before school starts.
 During the Summer term, an extra after-school session is provided in preparation for Grand Day.

 Piping creates a culture of purpose and excellence, whilst allowing others to participate on a more informal, social level.
 Strong, long-lasting positive relationships are built between staff and pupils and amongst the pupils themselves and the experiences they share as a pipe band remain with them for life.
-The pipe band has become so popular and successful that last year was the first time the school entered into the Novice Juvenile Circuit and gained a ‘place’ in every competition they competed in.
 The desire to practice and improve, as individuals and as a band, is evident at every practice session.
 All the pupils who play in the band are very proud of the history and their place in the Queen Victoria School Pipe Band.

 From S3 onwards, dancers are provided with the opportunity to attend after-school sessions twice weekly.
-Currently, twenty-four pupils attend.
 These sessions provide an opportunity for pupils to explore choreography and group work in more depth.
+Our dancers are incredibly fortunate to receive tutelage from the talented Mrs Landsburgh.
 Dancers prepare for any events that they may be performing at out with school.
 We are very lucky here at Queen Victoria School as the department is often asked to perform at various events throughout Scotland.
-In the last year we have taken part in the following events:

 The Drum Major – Mr Peters continues to positively influence the drummers with his engaging, motivational, and humorous style in his quest to develop a drum corps where all pupils fulfil their potential.
 Edinburgh Tattoo may provide a spectacle with the Swiss military drumming corps known as ‘Top secret’, but it does not come close to the highly talented and polished performances by the school’s drumming corps, ‘Highly Confidential’.
-There are currently twenty-seven drummers, which is divided into a number of isolated displaces – Snare drums, Tenor drums and Bass.
+Our drum corps is divided into a number of isolated displaces – Snare drums, Tenor drums and Bass.

 The Music department is led by an experienced and talented musician, Mr Breingan.
 Mr Breigan coordinates twelve contract staff to provide a diverse range of musical experiences for the pupils.
 Music is not only provided within the curriculum but is perceived as an important aspect of life outside of the classroom for the pupils.

 Pupils are exposed to formal and informal performances from P7 at QVS, which helps to promote commitment, self-confidence, growing as a team, and hone in on their skills in preparation for events.
-This year pupils have participated in the Summer concert, Christmas Concert, junior minstrels, senior minstrels, workshops and a concert with Royal Regiment band, performance and recording with Scottish opera orchestra for RAF 100 project and more informal music concerts for different groups to invite their peers to attend, which have been well received.
+Pupils have the opportunity to participate in the Summer concert, Christmas Concert, junior minstrels, senior minstrels, workshops and a concert with Royal Regiment band, performance and recording with Scottish opera orchestra for RAF 100 project and more informal music concerts for different groups to invite their peers to attend, which have been well received.